THE WALMER BREWERY 1816-1978

 and also hats.
 Two years before I left I finally was promoted to forewoman.

-In my day Mr Grey was the Master Brewer, Ron Latham worked in the office and
+In my day Mr R C Gray was the Master Brewer, Ron Latham worked in the office and

 "Johnny" Alcock was the Brewery Manager, and lived in the house on the